Nodeki-Tan/The-NAVI-Project/README.md

 # The NAVI Project

-Repo for the ongoing NAVI game project, no copyright violation intended, this is a cooperative effort by the SEL community guided by Nodeki-tan to make a fan game about the NAVI and the Wired.
+Repo for the ongoing NAVI game project, no copyright violation intended, this is a cooperative effort by the SEL community guided by Nokki to make a fan game about the NAVI and the Wired.